microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 Go to Media Server's `output/idCard1` to see the results.

-## Adding Face Recognition to correct rotations
+## Correct rotated scans

-Image this document was scanned upside down.
+Imagine this document was scanned upside down.
 We would like to handle these documents automatically.
 For documents containing faces, we can make use of engine chaining and Face Detection in order to find the true orientation and correct it before running OCR as before.

 ### Analysis